hoffmangroup/BEHST-2022/README.md

 `gsed -i.bak 's/sed/gsed/g' project.sh`

 ## Execution instructions ##
-To run best, move to the /behst/bin/ folder and execute the project.sh bash file.
-For example, to apply BEHST to the FANTOM5 lung enhancers with the optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400, the default GENCODE annotations, the default APPRIS transcripts, and the default Hi-C long range interactions, run the following commands.
+To run best, move to the /behst/bin/ folder first:

 `cd /behst/bin/`

-Download data in the `/data/` folder:

-`./download_behst_data.sh`

-Then type:

-`./project.sh ../data/pressto_LUNG_enhancers.bed DEFAULT_EQ DEFAULT_ET DEFAULT_GENE_ANNOTATION_FILE DEFAULT_TRANSCRIPT_ANNOTATION_FILE DEFAULT_LONG_RANGE_INTERACTION_FILE`
+Then you have to download the default data files for BEHST.
+They are genomic regions files containing enhancers of FANTOM5 and VISTA which can be the input of your test, and the files of the data you need to run BEHST: a GENCODE annotation file, a principal transcript APPRIS file, and a Hi-C long-range interaction file.

+To download the data files, you have to run the `./download_behst_data.sh` by providing the full path of there folder where you want to download the data files.
+For example:

+`./download_behst_data.sh ~/myBEHSTdataFolder`

+This command downloads all the default data files of BEHST into the `~/myBEHSTdataFolder/` folder in your computer.
+After having downloaded all the default data files, you can use BEHST by calling the `./behst.py` script providing two mandatory parameters (an input .bed file of genomic regions on which to apply BEHST, and the data folder full path), and multiple optional parameters.
+With the optional parameters, you can specifify alternative values for the query extension (`-Q`) and the target extension (`-T`), and alternative files for the gene annotations (`g`), for the principal transcript file (`-t`), and for the long-range interaction file (`-i`).

+For example, to apply BEHST to the FANTOM5 lung enhancers by using the optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400, the default GENCODE annotations (previously downloaded in the `~/myBEHSTdataFolder/` folder), the default APPRIS transcripts (previously downloaded in the `~/myBEHSTdataFolder/` folder), and the default Hi-C long range interactions (previously downloaded in the `~/myBEHSTdataFolder/` folder), run the following commands:

+`./behst.py ~/myBEHSTdataFolder/pressto_LUNG_enhancers.bed ~/myBEHSTdataFolder`

 The user can decide to use an alternative gene annotation file, an alternative transcript file, and an alternative chromatin loopings file, by specifying them as arguments to the `project.sh` script.
+The user can read the help by typing:

+`./behst --help`

 ## License ##